Elisaottoboni/Machine-Learning-University-of-Oslo/Project3/README.md

 ## Project Objectives
 - Implement the following classifiers: Logistic Regression, Random Forest, FFNN, and CNN.
 - Address challenges posed by the dataset, such as:
-  - High dimensionality.
+  - High dimensionality (addressed through PCA for dimensionality reduction).
-  - Class imbalance.
+  - Class imbalance (mitigated with oversampling techniques like SMOTE).
   - Noise and uncertainties in the labeling process.
 - Evaluate and compare the performance of the implemented classifiers using metrics like precision, recall, F1-score, and accuracy.